Home > Storage + Organization > Gift Bags + Card Holders > Party + Event Favor Bags

 These bags are very easy to make and are actually designed for “assembly line” construction.
 Simply cut the base fabric into long strips, cut the ribbon into matching lengths, then stitch the ribbon down the center of the entire fabric strip.
-When the ribbon is secured, sub-cut the strip into sections, seam, and finish.
+When the ribbon is secured, sub-cut the strip into sections, seam, and finish with a drawstring channel to cinch the bag closed.

-A beautiful Laura Foster jacquad ribbon in multiple colorways was our original choice for this project, and some colors of this ribbon are still available (Blue on Green Floral Tile and Pink on Green Floral Tile).
+A beautiful Laura Foster Jacquard ribbon in multiple colorways was our original choice for this project.
 However, any ⅞” ribbon would work well, and Renaissance Ribbons has such a lovely selection – from whimsical puppies to gorgeous florals to dramatic geometrics.
-You can find their ribbons at fine in-store and online retailers everywhere, or shop directly from Renaissance Ribbons online.
+It’s easy to shop directly from Renaissance Ribbons online.

 Our bags are approximately 4½” wide x 5¾” high, but you can easily adjust the dimensions to best fit your favors.